kaditya25/game-engine/doc/tournament-structure.md

 # Tournament Structure

 ## Important Dates
-- May 1st, Pre-tournament Start Date.
+- April 30th, Pre-tournament Start Date.
 First day that students may submit binaries
-- May 2nd, 1st pre-tournament Evaluation Date.
+- May 1st, 1st pre-tournament Evaluation Date.
 Binaries and tournament standing are evaluated at 9 am.
 Binaries will be updated and evaluated every day at 9 am thereafter until the end of the pre-tournament.
-- May 8th, Test image dataset released.
-- May 15th, Final day of pre-tournament.
+- May 14th, Final day of pre-tournament.
 Final evaluation at 9 am.
 Final map of arena released (this one will be used on the day of the tournament).
 - May 18th, Tournament day.
 9 am